Electrenator/electrenator/README.md

 [![Telegram username](https://img.shields.io/badge/Telegram-Electrenator-informational)](https://t.me/Electrenator) ![Profile Views](https://komarev.com/ghpvc/?username=electrenator)

 - ⚡ I'm currently not working on any large personal projects.
-Do still sometimes make small collaboration efforts within other projects.
+Sometimes do make small collaboration efforts within other projects.
+- 📜 Studying at the Amsterdam University of Applied Sciences.
 - 🧰 I have a decent understanding of Java, Node (Type- and JavaScript), Docker, Python and Bash.
 - ![Terminal emoji](https://cdn.discordapp.com/emojis/847201579038801970.png?size=16) Familiar with operating systems under the Linux family.
 - 🔭 I like the idea of one of my future creations reaching into outer space.